antoniooliveira03/Projects/README.md

 Dear Reader,

 This is the Repository of António Oliveira.
-Here I display the projects I already worked on, on which I apply Machine Learning, Deep Learning and Text Mining Methods
+Here I display the projects I already worked on, on which I apply Machine Learning, Deep Learning and Text Mining Methods.

 A brief description of each project follows.
 For more details the report of each project is also accessible.